-The four hysteresis subparmeters must all be defined before the hysteresis threshold rules become effective.
+The four hysteresis subparmeters (used for Schmitt trigger inputs for defining two thresholds for the rising edges and two thresholds for falling edges) must all be defined before independent input thresholds for rising and falling edges of the hysteresis threshold rules become effective.
 Otherwise the standard threshold subparameters remain in effect.
-The hysteresis thresholds shall be at the Vinh+ and Vinh- values for a low-to-high transition, and at the Vinl+ and Vinl- values for a high-to-low transition.
+The hysteresis thresholds shall be at the Vinh+ and Vinh- values for a low-to-high transition, and at the Vinl+ and Vinl-values for a high-to-low transition.